MaibornWolff/retro/README.md

 - The `master` branch is always the latest development stage
 - Stable releases are tagged with their respective version number
+- There might be feature branches that contain new experimental stuff

 ## Deployment Examples